Confluent (NASDAQ:CFLT) Trading Down 7.3%

-Several hedge funds have recently modified their holdings of CFLT.
-Durable Capital Partners LP bought a new stake in shares of Confluent in the 2nd quarter valued at about $238,368,000.
-Lone Pine Capital LLC bought a new stake in shares of Confluent in the 2nd quarter valued at about $172,357,000.
-Coatue Management LLC acquired a new position in Confluent in the 2nd quarter valued at about $81,938,000.
-FMR LLC acquired a new position in Confluent in the 2nd quarter valued at about $79,864,000.
-Finally, Vanguard Group Inc. acquired a new position in Confluent in the 2nd quarter valued at about $70,553,000.
-17.15% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+Durable Capital Partners LP acquired a new stake in shares of Confluent during the 2nd quarter valued at $238,368,000.
+Lone Pine Capital LLC acquired a new position in Confluent during the 2nd quarter worth about $172,357,000.
+Coatue Management LLC acquired a new position in shares of Confluent in the 2nd quarter valued at about $81,938,000.
+FMR LLC acquired a new position in shares of Confluent in the 2nd quarter valued at about $79,864,000.
+Finally, Vanguard Group Inc. acquired a new position in shares of Confluent in the 2nd quarter valued at about $70,553,000.
+Institutional investors own 17.15% of the company’s stock.

 Confluent Company Profile (NASDAQ:CFLT)